arthuriansoft/Zappi/README.md

   pect2 - Solar
   nect3 - iBoost+
   div - Zappi
+- It's possible the API will change in the future.
+This way I can just update the mec repo and hopefully everything else will continue to work.

 ## To Do
 - Test running for date ranges.
-- Modify script to average per-minute figures to hourly.
+- Write awk script to aggregate output and format for InfluxDB.
+- Write main script to call other scripts for required dates.
+Should make note of when run so it will gather stats since last run.
 - Design InfluxDB schema.
-- Modify script to output suitable CSV format.
 - Create DB and import.
 - Create dashboards.
 - YoY report.